JeeeK/CBM-GC/README.md

 * [Source+Binaries (BLOD-GC)](src/BLOD-GC)
 * [D64 image (BLOD-GC)](images/blodgc-2024-distrib.d64)

-Attention: Major bugfix in as of 2024-06-09: string concatenation might lead to a currupted string heap in previous version.
-Do not use any old version.
+Attention: Major bugfix as of 2024-06-09: string concatenation might lead to a currupted string heap in previous version.
+Do not use any old versions.

 ## Super Garbage Collection